peacebytes/jmeter-template-test-plan/README.md

 ### Set-up JMeter ###
 Goals:

-Unzip apache-jmeter-5.0.tgz (or .zip) to a folder and we will run JMeter from that location `~/Downloads/apache-jmeter-5.0`
+Download & unzip apache-jmeter-5.0.tgz (or .zip) to a folder and we will run JMeter from that location `~/Downloads/apache-jmeter-5.0`

 Running JMeter Console UI by opening a new terminal console.
 ```